mheon/golang-seccomp/README.md

 Golang bindings for libseccomp
 ==============================

-This repository is frozen.
-Ongoing development is moving under the Libseccomp github organization.
+The bindings have moved to a new home under [the Libseccomp github organization](https://github.com/seccomp/libseccomp-golang).